 Traditionally, a project management methodology mitigates risks with a standard set of processes.
 The rigidity of traditional risk management processes, however, can pose a conflict for those using agile methods for project management.
 Nickolaisen, CIO at Western Governors University, asserts that under agile project management, risk management should begin during the initial planning.
 The project's risks are divided into three categories: delivery risks, business case risks and collateral-damage risks.

 Once the risks' categories and sources are defined, Nickolaisen will identify the specific project tasks that will mitigate them.
-Generally, if the source of a risk is uncertainty, Agile or iterative methods are applied to reduce it: "For example, we would do a small pilot to define our as-yet-uncertain benefits.
+Generally, if the source of a risk is uncertainty, Agile or iterative project management methods are applied to reduce it: "For example, we would do a small pilot to define our as-yet-uncertain benefits.
 If the source of the risk is complexity, however, we decouple and simplify what we can," he explains.
 "At the end of each project piece or iteration, we then update our risk profile and mitigation steps -- again, anticipating that risks, like everything else, will change."

 Read more about project management risk mitigation.